piotrszymaniec/Looty-ref/ideas.md

 # Ideas

+- [ ] read how poe.ninja is translating item that you want to trade to official trade links ???

 ### Full text search
 concatanate bruteforce way all strings from item and store as ?column like "TextSearch" where player can search via string matching